igoramadas/anyhow/README.md

 // Setup passing no arguments will default to the console. logger.setup()

+// To use a specific logging library (winston in this case): logger.setup("winston")

-// Setting the library options. logger.options = {
+// Setting the options.
+logger.options = {
     compact: true,
     maxDepth: 5,